Apricot Raisin Rugelach

 - 2 tablespoons half-and-half cream

 - In a large bowl, beat butter and cream cheese until well blended.
 Combine flour and salt; gradually add to butter mixture and mix well.
 Shape into four 5-in. logs; cover and refrigerate for 8 hours or overnight.

-- On a lightly floured surface, roll one log into a 12x8-in. rectangle.
+- On a lightly floured surface, roll 1 log into a 12x8-in. rectangle.
 Spread with about 1/4 cup spreadable fruit; sprinkle with 5 tablespoons walnuts and 1/4 cup raisins.
 Combine 1/2 cup sugar and cinnamon; sprinkle 2 tablespoons over the top.
 Roll up jelly-roll style, starting with a long side.
-Repeat.
+Repeat with remaining logs.
 Chill.

-- Place roll-ups seam side down 4 in. apart on ungreased baking sheets.
+- Place rolls seam side down 4 in. apart on ungreased baking sheets.
 Brush with cream; sprinkle with remaining sugar.
 With a serrated knife, make 1/2-in.-deep cuts 1 in. apart on roll-ups.
 Bake at 350° for 20-25 minutes or until golden brown.
-Transfer to a cutting board; cut into slices.
+Transfer to a cutting board; cut each roll into 12 slices.
 Cool on wire racks.
-Yield: about 4 dozen.

 Raspberry Raisin Rugelach: Substitute raspberry preserves or spreadable fruit and almonds for the apricot spreadable fruit and walnuts.

 Nutrition Facts1 slice: 120 calories, 7g fat (4g saturated fat), 16mg cholesterol, 66mg sodium, 12g carbohydrate (7g sugars, 0 fiber), 2g protein.
 Diabetic exchanges: 1 fat, 1/2 starch.